adaptive-intelligent-robotics/QDax/README.md

 # QDax: Accelerated Quality-Diversity
 QDax is a tool to accelerate Quality-Diversity (QD) and neuro-evolution algorithms through hardware accelerators and massive parallelism.
-QDax has been developped as a research framework: it is flexible and easy to extend.
+QDax has been developed as a research framework: it is flexible and easy to extend.

 - QDax [paper](https://arxiv.org/abs/2202.01258)
 - QDax [documentation](https://qdax.readthedocs.io/en/latest/)